by Jessica Porter, Office of Educational Technology (eTech)

 You can also add frequently used tools to the course menu to make them more accessible to students.

-- To change tool availability, go the control panel and click Customization.
+- To change tool availability, go to the control panel and click Customization.

 - Choose Tool Availability.